Antidoping

 Antidoping is a Mexican reggae band formed in the summer of 1992 in Mexico City.
 They fuse roots reggae, ska and Caribbean rhythms with an urban flavour.

 Background

 The band was formed in 1992, by Pedro and Manuel Apodaca, they started their career in the town of Coyoacán.
 Antidoping has been an active member of the Razteca reggae movement in Mexico, sharing the stage with many different artists, including Israel Vibrations, Alpha Blondy the Skatalies and many other important reggae and ska bands.
-They have toured Europe twice.
+They have toured Europe and across North America.